 - 3.7.1 Interactive props can be used to add value to the performance. - 3.7.2 The kind of props that are considered "interactive" are: - 1.
-Props that interact with robots via sensors - 2.
-Props that interact with robots via communication - 3.7.3 Robots can sense static props to perform a certain task or trigger an action 6 provided that they are placed on the defined stage performance area. - 3.7.4 Static props which do not form an integral part of the performance are discouraged since the focus of the performance should be on robots.
+Props that interact with robots via sensors (mounted either on the robot or the props) - 2.
+Props that interact with robots via communication - 3.7.3 Robots can sense static props to perform a certain task or trigger an action provided that they are placed on the defined stage performance area. - 3.7.4 Static props which do not form an integral part of the performance are discouraged since the focus of the performance should be on robots.